madeinearnest/container-manager/README.md

 $ bash /tmp/slaveInstall.sh
 ```

-Copy the slave access key (this is only shown once) and is required to link it back up to the master server.
+Copy the slave access key & ip tables configuration script (this is only shown once) and is required to link it back up to the master server.

 ```sh
 $ reboot